lowercasebtw/chit/README.md

 # Chit

 A vanilla-like implementation of Optifine's CIT, shaped how I believe it would be/like.

 ## Types

 #### Conditional:

-- has_enchantment
+- has_enchantment (if stack has the enchantment)
     - fields:
-        - enchantment id (required)
+        - enchantment: Enchantment Identifier [REQUIRED]
-        - level (not required, will work on any level)
+        - level [OPTIONAL]

 #### Range Dispatch:

-- enchantment_level
-    - value based on enchantment level
+- enchantment_level (value based on enchantment level)
     - fields:
-        - enchantment id (required)
+        - enchantment: Enchantment Identifier [REQUIRED]

 ## Examples

 diamond_sword.json

 ```json
 {
 	"model": {